Dividend ETFs

 You want exposure to dividend stocks but prefer some cushion against downside moves.
 The option premium in DIVO's strategy provides marginally better protection than holding dividend stocks directly.

-You already have a diversified growth portfolio and want to add a income-generating component that behaves differently from standard dividend ETFs.
+You already have a diversified growth portfolio and want to add an income-generating component that behaves differently from standard dividend ETFs.

-DIVO (DIVO — Amplify CWP Enhanced Dividend Income ETF) trades on a major U.S. exchange and implements a put-selling strategy on dividend-paying stocks.
-Unlike index-tracking ETFs, DIVO sells put options monthly to generate income, which results in monthly distributions rather than the dividend schedule of traditional equity ETFs.
+DIVO (Amplify CWP Enhanced Dividend Income ETF) trades on a major U.S. exchange and implements an options-based strategy on dividend-paying stocks.
+Unlike index-tracking ETFs, DIVO sells call options monthly to generate income, which results in monthly distributions rather than the dividend schedule of traditional equity ETFs.

 | Ticker Symbol | DIVO |